unmannedlab/navtechradar_usl/ros2/README.md

 Contains the custom message types used within the ROS2 Navtech driver

+ConfigurationDataMessage

+FftDataMessage
+A representation of the data coming from the radar sensor.
+All values are presented as byte arrays, in network order.
+Subscribers will need to convert these byte arrays to language types in the appropriate host order.

 ## launch_ros

 Contains examples of launch files which can be used with the ROS2 Navtech driver